Neloy-Barman/Goodreads-Book-Data-Analysis/README.md

 <h3><code style="color:blue"><a href="https://public.tableau.com/app/profile/neloy.barman/viz/GoodreadsBookDataAnalysis/author__book_data">Analysis</a> Requirements Blueprint</code></h3>

-* <strong>Find the average ratings and the number of books for each author based on the book data.
-Who is the top-rated author and who has published most books?</strong>
+* <strong>Find the average ratings for each author based on the book data.(Top 5)</strong>
+* <strong>Find the number of books written by an author.(Top 5)</strong>
+* <strong>Find out the top 5 most rated books.</strong>
-* <strong>Books with the most number of reviews and average ratings.</strong>
+* <strong>Find out the top 5 books with most number of ratings.</strong>
+* <strong>Find out the top 5 books with most number of reviews.</strong>
-* <strong>Find out the relationship of number of reviews with both the average ratings and the total number of ratings.</strong>
+* <strong>Plot a relationship between the total no. of reviews and avg ratings as well as total no. of ratings.</strong>
-* <strong>Plot a relationship of the average ratings with the number of 5 star, 4 star and 2 star reviews.</strong>
+* <strong>Do the total number of 5 star, 4 star and 2 star ratings create an impact to get the book a descent avg. ratings?
+Do they have any graphical relationship?</strong>
+* <strong>In which number of genres, the avg. ratings and no. of reviews are mostly populated?</strong>
+* <strong>Find if there exists any relationship between descriptions word count and avg. ratings and no. of reviews.</strong>

 <h3><code style="color:blue">DashBoard</code></h3>
 <strong>You can find all the analysis within this <a href="https://public.tableau.com/app/profile/neloy.barman/viz/GoodreadsBookDataAnalysis/author__book_data">Tableau DashBoard</a></strong>